 Join us on Saturday, May 11 for the tenth concert in our 2018-2019 season.
 Suliman and Jamila Tekalli will present a program of works for violin and piano, concluding with a bravura performance of the violin concerto by Samuel Barber.
+Doors open at 7:00 pm and the music starts at 7:30.

 |Olivier Messiaen||Thème et Variations||1932|